kaelyavel/sequential-to-parallel-C-convertor/README.md

 ```
 Multiple inputs and outputs needs to be seperated by a comma (',') like shown in the format above.

-Empty inputs or outputs needs to be stated in the special comment with a "/".
+Empty inputs or outputs have to be stated in the special comment with a "/".

 Exemple :